Islam-Made-Easy/islam_made_easy/assets/md/intro.md

 ***"The best people are those of my generation, then those who come after them, then those who come after them."*** (Sahīh Al-Bukhārī and Sahīh Muslim)

-The generation of the Messenger of Allāh (ﷺ) is the ***Sahābah*** (رضي‬ الله عنهم‬) who lived with and saw the Messenger of Allāh (ﷺ).
+The generation of the Messenger of Allāh (ﷺ) is the ***Sahābah*** (رضي الله عنهم) who lived with and saw the Messenger of Allāh (ﷺ).
 They understood the Qurān and the *Sunnah* best, because they lived during its revelation, they experienced the scenarios which it spoke of and they are those who were closest to the Messenger of Allāh (ﷺ), asking him questions, hearing his speech and seeing his deeds.

-The generation after them is the ***tābi’ūn*** (the followers) who are those who learned from the *Sahābah* (رضي‬ الله عنهم‬).
+The generation after them is the ***tābi’ūn*** (the followers) who are those who learned from the *Sahābah* (رضي الله عنهم).
 Thus their status in the religion is based upon them learning from the *Sahābah* who learned from the Messenger of Allāh (ﷺ).

-The generations after them is the ***tābi’ at-tābi’īn*** (the followers of the followers) who are those who learned from the followers of the *Sahābah* (رضي‬ الله عنهم‬).
+The generations after them is the ***tābi’ at-tābi’īn*** (the followers of the followers) who are those who learned from the followers of the *Sahābah* (رضي الله عنهم).
 Thus their status in the religion is based upon them learning from the tābi’ūn, who learned from the *Sahābah* who learned from the Messenger of Allāh (ﷺ).

 These are the three generations whom the Messenger of Allāh (ﷺ) has described as the best of generations from this Ummah, and they are our ***Salaf*** (predecessors).
 So whoever wants to follow that which Allāh is pleased with and love, he must follow these three generations in their religion, whose sources are directly from the Qurān and *Sunnah*.
 Because there will never be any people after them who are better.

-Anas Ibn Mālik (رضي‬ الله عنه‬) said:
+Anas Ibn Mālik (رضي الله عنه) said:

 *"Have patience.
 Because verily there will not come a time upon you, except that (the time) after it is worse than it.
 Until you meet you Lord.
 I heard that from your Prophet (ﷺ)."* (Sahīh Al-Bukhārī)

-And ‘Abdullāh ibn Mas’ūd (رضي‬ الله عنه‬) said:
+And ‘Abdullāh ibn Mas’ūd (رضي الله عنه) said:

 *"There is no year except that the year after it is worse than it.
 I am not speaking about one year which has more rain than another, nor a year which is more fertile than another, nor a leader which is better than another leader.
 Rather (I am speaking about) the disappearance of the best people among you and your scholars, and then a people will emerge who measure the affairs according to